5H3LL3H5/cppfmt/README.md

 # CPPFMT
-Auto format C and C++ source file.
+A Vim Plugin that can auto format C and C++ source file.